Blosc/bcolz/README.rst

 - Python >= 2.6
 - NumPy >= 1.7
 - Cython >= 0.20
-- Blosc >= 1.3.0 (optional, the internal Blosc will be used by default)
+- Blosc >= 1.3.0 (optional, as the internal Blosc will be used by default)
-- unittest2 (only in the case you are running Python 2.6)
+- unittest2 (optional, only in the case you are running Python 2.6)

 Building
 --------